dracor-org/dracor-textbook/docs/assessment/05-infrastructure-assessment.md

 :tags: [remove-input]
 from jupyterquiz import display_quiz

-q7 = [
+display_quiz([
   {
-    "question": "What is one of the chapter’s main reasons for running DraCor locally with Docker?", "type": "multiple_choice",
+    "question": "What is one of the chapter's main reasons for running DraCor locally with Docker?", "type": "multiple_choice",
     "answers": [
       {"answer": "It is the only way to use the DraCor API at all.", "correct": False, "feedback": "No. Earlier chapters already use the public API at dracor.org."},